bondarchuk 2 years ago

 * publishing systems: formatting systems designed to create templates and apply them to produce repeatable-but-tweakable documents from multiple inputs and updated contents

-• themadturk a year ago
+• themadturk 2 years ago

 Word processors give control over page layout and text formatting, even if in pre-graphical days they didn't provide preview of that formatting in real time.
 Text editors don't give you any such control.